sudowoodo200/impulse-core/README.md

 # Impulse

 This is a minimalist (but powerful) tracing framework for building Python applications, particularly those involving LLMs and AI features.
 We built this while refining LLM applications to be production-ready because we didn't want to commit to overly opinionated frameworks from other solution providers.
 We will pull more features from our stack into this if there is interest.
-Feel free to file issues and reach out for feedback: sudowoodo200 [at] gmail [dot] com+
+Feel free to file issues and reach out for feedback: sudowoodo200 [at] gmail [dot] com.

 ## Quickstart